Fluoride therapy: Fluorosis

-The use of fluoride toothpaste (with concentrations of 1000 ppm and above) and fluoride supplements in children below the age of six years, and especially within the first three years of life, is associated with a greater risk of dental fluorosis.
-However, the use of fluoride supplements during the last six months of pregnancy has no significant impact on the incidence of fluorosis in children.
-It has also been estimated that optimal water fluoridation for the prevention of dental caries increases the prevalence of dental fluorosis by 4 to 5%.
+The use of fluoride toothpaste (with concentrations of 1000 ppm and above) and fluoride supplements in children below the age of six years, especially within the first three years of life, is associated with a greater risk of dental fluorosis.
+The use of fluoride supplements during the last six months of pregnancy has no significant impact on the incidence of fluorosis in children.
+Optimal water fluoridation for the prevention of dental caries increases the prevalence of dental fluorosis by 4 to 5%.
 The observed effects are mild to moderate, usually of minimal aesthetic concern.

 Other risks

-Reports have claimed that water fluoridation can be linked to the development of osteoporosis and various cancers; however, a recent systematic review has found no evidence to support these claims.
+Water fluoridation is not linked to the development of osteoporosis or cancer.

 Overdose

-Consumption of large amounts of fluoride can lead to fluoride poisoning and death; the lethal dose for most adult humans is estimated at 5 to 10 g (which is equivalent to 32 to 64 mg elemental fluoride/kg body weight).
-Ingestion of fluoride can produce gastrointestinal discomfort at doses at least 15 to 20 times lower (0.2–0.3 mg/kg) than lethal doses.
-Chronic intake and topical exposure may cause dental fluorosis, and excess systematic exposure can lead to systemic effects such as skeletal fluorosis.
-Young children are at risk for receiving excess fluoride, and the American Dental Association (ADA) has recently issued an interim guidance on their fluoride consumption.
+Consumption of large amounts of fluoride can lead to fluoride poisoning and death.
+The lethal dose for most adult humans is estimated at 5 to 10 grams, equivalent to 32 to 64 mg elemental fluoride per kg of body weight.
+Ingestion of fluoride can produce gastrointestinal discomfort at doses as low as 0.2 mg/kg, 20 times lower than lethal doses.
+Chronic intake and topical exposure may cause dental fluorosis, and excess systematic exposure can lead to skeletal fluorosis.
+The American Dental Association (ADA) recommends infants primarily consume human milk to reduce fluoride intake and prevent infants developing fluorosis.

-In 1974 a three-year-old child swallowed 45 milliliters of 2% fluoride solution, estimated to be triple the fatal amount, and then died.
+In 1974, a three-year-old child swallowed 45 milliliters of 2% fluoride solution, triple the fatal amount, and died.
 The fluoride was administered during his first visit to the dentist, and the dental office was later found liable for the death.